MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/investigate-missing-telemetry.md

 - Log Analytics correctly saved the sample record.
 - The Azure portal **Logs** tab was able to query the API (`api.applicationinsights.io`) and render the sample record in the portal UI.

 If the sample record does show up, it usually means you just need to troubleshoot the Application Insights SDK or codeless agent.
-You would typically move to collect SDK logs or PerfView traces, whichever is appropriate for the SDK/agent version.
+You would typically move to collect SDK logs or PerfView traces, whichever is appropriate for the SDK or agent version.

-There's still a small chance that ingestion or the backend pipeline is sampling records or dropping specific telemetry types, which may explain why your test record arrives but the production telemetry doesn't.
-You should always start investigating the SDKs or agents if the below sample scripts correctly save and return records.
+It is possible that your test record arrives but the production telemetry doesn't, which can happen if ingestion or the backend pipeline is sampling records or dropping specific telemetry types.
+You should always start investigating the SDK or agent if the below sample scripts correctly save and return records.

 #### Sending availability test results